analogdevicesinc/MAX78xxx-RefDes/maxrefdes178/README.md

    } max78000_statistics_t;
    ```

-7. Report the result of classification and statistics back to MAX32666 using the appropriate qspi commands.
+7. Report the classification result and statistics back to MAX32666 using the appropriate QSPI commands.
 For example, for audio results:

    ```c
    // report classification result